 The power remains with the participants with the aim of mediation to come to a private, cost effective arrangement without prejudice, whereby the parties avoid a deterioration in the relationship.
 Lawyers may remain involved and work creatively with their clients/participants, but not destructively.

 When couples separate it is often difficult for them to communicate.
 When a relationship breaks down, often no two people are at the same point emotionally.
 Our Family Mediation Services offer a Family Mediator who will help couples discuss the important issues arising from their decision to separate by working with them to reach an agreement.

 How does Family Mediation work?

 Couples will arrange a meeting with a mediator.
+An initial separate meeting is arranged for you both to attend individually to discuss what you hope to achieve from mediation.
+If mediation is to go ahead we will book a joint session with you both.
 Those meetings usually last about an hour and a half.
-The mediator will help determine the issues that need to be discussed and what information needs to be provided.
+Our mediator will help determine the issues that need to be discussed and what information needs to be provided.

 What sort of issues can be resolved through Family Mediation?

 Family Mediation can help you with a wide variety of issues, but is predominately used to discuss how to resolve financial matters after separation and the care of the children post separation.
 Family Mediation can also be a good way of discussing issues like how to communicate better with each other or narrower issues such as which parent will spend time with the children over Christmas.